Mt Rainier is the most glaciated and one of the tallest peaks in the contiguous US.

 Elevation Gain: 1,450 feet

 The Skyline Trail is the most popular hiking route from the Paradise Visitor Center.
-This Mount Rainier hiking trail is popular for good reason, as the route passes by waterfalls, glaciers, and alpine meadows.
+This Mount Rainier hiking trail is one of the most popular hikes in any of the national parks in Washington State for good reason, as the route passes by waterfalls, glaciers, and alpine meadows.

 There is plenty of signage in this area to help you find the trail, but there are many intertwined paths near the parking lot, so take a moment to review the maps before heading out.